internetarchive/dweb-mirror/README.md

 `https://github.com/internetarchive/dweb-mirror/blob/master/configDefaults.yaml#L7`.

-You can override this in `dweb-mirror.config.yaml` in the home directory of the user that runs the server, this is currently `/root/dweb-mirror.config.yaml` (see 'Advanced' below)
+You can override this in `dweb-mirror.config.yaml` in the home directory of the user that runs the server.
+(Note on IIAB this is currently in `/root/dweb-mirror.config.yaml`) (see 'Advanced' below)

 Archive's `Items` are stored in subdirectories of the first of these directories found, but are read from any of the locations.

-If you disk space is getting full, its perfectly safe to delete any subdirectories, or to move them to an attached USB.
-Its also safe to move attached USB's from one device to another.

-The one directory you should not move or delete is `archiveorg/.hashstore` in any of these locations, the server will refetch anything else it needs next time you browse to the item while connected to the internet.
+If you disk space is getting full, its perfectly safe to delete any subdirectories (except `archiveorg/.hashstore`), and the server will refetch anything else it needs next time youbrowse to the item while connected to the internet.
+Its also safe to move directories to an attached USB (underneath a `archiveorg` directory at the top level of the disk) It is also safe to move attached USB's from one device to another.

+Some of this functionality for handling disks is still under active development, but most of it works now.

 ### Maintenance